WillePersson/WillePersson/README.md

 Student Developer and Designer
 ------------------------------

-I am a studetn right now at [Edugrade - SystemDeveloper .NET With Ai Competence](https://edugrade.com/yh-utbildning/program/systemutvecklarenet-med-ai-kompetens/) with about 2 years experience with coding both frontend and also backend, I am also a Freelance Designer/Editor of Photos and Grapichs
+I am a studetn right now at [Edugrade - SystemDeveloper .NET With Ai Competence](https://edugrade.com/yh-utbildning/program/systemutvecklarenet-med-ai-kompetens/) with about 2 years experience with coding both frontend and also backend

 * 🌍  I'm based in Sweden
-* 🖥️  See my portfolio at [MyPortfolio](http://willepersson.github.io/MainPortfolio/)
 * ✉️  You can contact me at [Wille.perssson3@gmail.com](mailto:Wille.perssson3@gmail.com)
 * 🧠  I'm Currently Learning Azure dev ops